N-Codee/ERPNext-contributions/README.md

-# ERPNext-contributions password updation for every new user
+#password updation for every new user